ANNASBlackHat/Kotlin-Deep-Dives/README.md

 #### Observer
 Observer is the abstraction that RxJava uses for listening or observing the various items or events that the observable is producing
 #### Operators
-Operators are what help you to transform combined and create observable **Map** Operator :
+Operators are what help you to transform combined and create observable. <br/>
+**Map** Operator :
 ```Kotlin
 Observable.just(1,2,3)